serde-rs/serde-rs.github.io/_src/enum-representations.md

 variants.
 Using a `#[serde(tag = "...")]` attribute on an enum containing a tuple variant is an error at compile time.

+The `serde` crate's "alloc" Cargo feature must be enabled to deserialize an internally tagged enum.
+(It is enabled by default.)

 ## Adjacently tagged

 ```rust